 Servings: 8 to 10

 Dried pears and raisins offer a sweet counterpoint to the toasty cornbread base of this stuffing.
-Create your own customized stuffing recipe with the Stuffing Recipe Maker.

 Add the bread to the large mixing bowl, along with the parsley, thyme, and fennel seeds and toss well.
 Add salt and pepper to taste.